karcass-ts/cli/README.md

 # @karcass/cli

-CLI for <a href="https://github.com/karcass-ts/karcass">karcass</a> skeleton which helps to build simple CLI interfaces
+CLI for the <a href="https://github.com/karcass-ts/karcass">karcass</a> which helps to build simple CLI interfaces

 ## Installation